kofronpi/contracts-fr-en/src/en/cgv.md

 orders and bookings loss, loss of revenue and loss of customers.

 The amount of the compensation at the expense of {{ company.name }} cannot exceed the total price of the Deliverable.

+Any plea against {{ company.name }} about a hidden defect must be done within a year upon effective delivery.

 ### 5.2.
 Force majeure and Customer responsibility